danielmhair/angular-base-application/setup-computer.md

 **Action Items**<br />
 <img src="./docs/git-bash-1.png" /><br />
 <img src="./docs/git-bash-2.png" /><br />
+You might notice that the next step is telling git bash to add linux commands to the command line.
+This will add all the features of git bash in the Command Prompt and let you run `git` (`GitHub`) commands.
+The other addition linux commands means that instead of using `dir` to change directories, you can use what MAC uses, `cd`!
+Now changing from MAC to Windows will not be much different for you. <br />
 <img src="./docs/git-bash-3.png" /><br />
 <img src="./docs/git-bash-4.png" /><br />
 <img src="./docs/git-bash-5.png" /><br />